eosauthority/DPoSVoterRepresentation/README.md

 In a DPoS blockchain, there is a `k` number of block producers who can produce blocks.
 These `k` block producers (the committee) can change over time through elections.
 In DPoS, there will be a set `N = {1, 2, ..., n}` coinholders, where each coinholder `i` can cast a ballot `A_i` selecting a `p` number of candidate block producers.
 The weight of a ballot `w(A_i)` depends on the number of coins `i \in N` has (usually 1 coin = 1 vote).
 We can describe the total amount of voting coins as the budget `b`.
 Then all of the ballots are counted and (usually) the `k` candidate block producers with the most votes become the elected block producers.

-## Justified Representation Axiom
+## Justified Representation

-There are multiple versions of the Justified Representation Axiom, which we present below.
-Note that [this paper](https://arxiv.org/abs/1407.8269) shows that there exist some elections that cannot provide a committee guaranteeing the elected block producers satisfy the Strong and Semi-Strong Justified Representation Axioms.
+There are multiple versions of the Justified Representation definition of committee that fairly represents the population, which we present below.
+Note that [this paper](https://arxiv.org/abs/1407.8269) shows that there exist some elections that cannot provide a committee guaranteeing the elected block producers satisfy the Strong and Semi-Strong Justified Representation fair representation definition.

 ### Strong Justified Representation Axiom